Skip to main content

 Het Groene Woud, Middelburg

-At the Groene Woud campus you can find a number of technical study programmes: Chemistry, Global Project and Change Management, Information & Communication Technology, Industrial Engineering & Management, Water Management and Civil Engineering.
+At the Groene Woud campus you can find a number of technical study programmes: Chemistry, Civil Engineering, Engineering, Global Project and Change Management, Information & Communication Technology, Industrial Engineering & Management and Water Management.
 The Joint Research Center Zeeland is also built at this location.